BrandtNorwood/ScheduleForge/README.md

 ## TODO

-* Configure server based file retreival
+* Server file editing

-  - Check for server and fallback to offline
+* CORS config

 * Be able to generate an empty file from scratch